kfmike/InputVisualizer/README.md

 # InputVisualizer

+View your PC gamepad and classic retro console controller inputs in an entirely new way.
-InputVisualizer allows you to see your controller input graphically over time, which is especially useful in the speedrunning community.
+InputVisualizer allows you to see your controller input graphically over time, including lenghth press and button mashing frequency.
+Useful for speedrunners and streamers alike.

 **Features**